NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 9

-• Sealy Tarns trek (Mueller Hut route) - on a good weather day, this climb will reward you with spectacular views of the Hooker Valley and the peaks in the area, including Mount Cook on a clear day.
+Sealy Tarns trek (Mueller Hut route) - on a clear, nice day, this climb offers amazing views of Hooker Valley and nearby peaks, including Mount Cook.

 DAY 10